 Visualizing and analyzing geographic data

 This post is written as a follow-up to my post on JavaScript mapping.
 In the early 2000’s I worked in ecology as a GIS modeler and (very briefly) in the field.
 Back then ArcView dominated GIS, especially in government agencies.
-In 2019 ArcView is called ArcGIS, and still looks to be dominant, though alternatives like the open-source qGIS and the commercial eSpatial have matured.
+In 2019 ArcView is called ArcGIS, and still looks to be dominant, though alternatives like eSpatial have matured and even the open-source qGIS have progressed significantly.
 Also now you can do many GIS tasks like geocoding and spatial querying without having a full-blown GIS.
 You just need R and its friendly neighborhood packages.

 The R ecosystem for working with geographic data

-For obtaining data, the rnaturalearth package draws from the excellent database of the same name, similarly osmdata pulls from OpenStreetMap.
+For obtaining data, the rnaturalearth package draws from the excellent database of the same name, similarly osmdata pulls from OpenStreetMap (OSM).

 For handling projections, the low-level GDAL library provides bindings for both R (in the form of rgdal) and python.

-Geocoding requires a bit more work. ggmap supports GoogleMaps and OpenStreetMap, which I prefer since it doesn’t require an API key.
+Geocoding can be done using ggmap, tmap or tidygeocoder.
+These packages rely on data from GoogleMaps and/or OSM.
+In general I prefer OSM since it doesn’t require an API key though the data from GoogleMaps tend to be of higher quality.
 If you want to geocode IP addresses, there is an appropriately named r_IPgeocode package for that, of course.

 It’s good to be polyglot: geographic data in Python